-Prerequisite: PLEG 101 and PLEG 105
+Lecture: 3 hours per week Prerequisite: PLEG-101, PLEG-105

-Real Estate and Property Law Offered on Demand
+PLEG-240 Real Estate and Property Law

 This course explores the law of real property including types of real estate transactions and conveyances, forms and procedures, document recording, and title searches.
 Topics include deeds, contracts, deeds of trust, joint ventures, lease and rental agreements, mortgages, legal descriptions, liens and encumbrances, zoning and covenants, appraisals, titles, and foreclosure.
 This is an elective course in the Paralegal program.